 The experience varies among individuals, but cancer pain is real, and can certainly affect your physical, emotional, or psychological state.
-The Philippine Cancer Society (PCS) website (http://www.philcancer.org.ph/cancer-pain-control/) explains that pain is often associated with advanced stages of cancer, but may be an issue during different stages, such as during diagnostic procedures, such as a biopsy; surgery; lymphedema; as side effects of chemotherapy or radiation; when a growing tumor puts pressure on muscles or nerves; limited mobility; and infections.
-The website debunks some common myths about pain:
+Pain is often associated with advanced stages of cancer, but may be an issue during different stages, such as during diagnostic procedures, such as a biopsy; surgery; lymphedema; as side effects of chemotherapy or radiation; when a growing tumor puts pressure on muscles or nerves; limited mobility; and infections.

+Here are the truths behind some common myths about pain: